 Best apps to learn Czech

-Keep the best Czech resources in your pocket and teach yourself Czech on the go with these best apps to learn Czech:
+Keep the best Czech resources in your pocket and teach yourself Czech on the go with these Czech language apps.

-FunEasyLearn – Contains 15,000 of the most useful phrases and words for conversation.
-Available in audio and phonetic transcriptions.
+This Czech learning app contains 15,000 of the most useful Czech phrases and words for conversation.
+It’s available in audio and phonetic transcriptions.
 On top of that, you may learn offline and in your native language, with over 60 languages available.

-Tobo – The Tobo app is an excellent interactive flashcard tool.
-Learn and memorize common Czech verbs, nouns and adjectives by swiping on the flashcards.
+The Tobo app is an excellent interactive flashcard tool.
+Learn and memorize common Czech verbs, nouns, and adjectives by swiping on the flashcards.
 Set a target of the number of words to learn per day and you’re good to go!
 I highly recommend this for beginner learners.

-Simply Learn Czech – This free app offers a simple interactive interface.
-You’ll enjoy listening to various phrases and words recorded by a native speaker from the Czech Republic.
+This free app offers a simple interactive interface.
+Use it to listen to various phrases and words recorded by a native speaker from the Czech Republic.
 You can practice your pronunciation and learn how to speak Czech in no time.

-LingQ – This is another popular language platform amongst learners.
-They offer you a wide selection of reading materials, from news articles, podcasts, song lyrics to simple Czech lessons.
+This is another popular language learning platform.
+LingQ offers you a wide selection of reading materials, from news articles, podcasts, song lyrics to simple Czech lessons.
 You can also upload your material and learn from there.

-Czech Declension Quiz – A little bit of challenge but essential for serious learners.
+This app is a little bit of a challenge but essential for serious learners.
 There are 1,300 nouns for you to learn the forms of declension.
 Test your knowledge by correctly categorizing them into tables.
-(Only available on Android)
+This app is available on Android only.

-Pady – Similar to the previous app, this is a helpful tool for advanced learners and native speakers to master the Czech declensions.
+Similar to the previous app, this is a helpful tool for advanced learners and native speakers to master the Czech declensions.
 Excellent for referencing and quizzes.
 It should be used in conjunction with other materials for optimum learning.
-(Only available on Android)
+This app is available on Android only.

 Best podcasts to learn Czech

-If you are someone who loves to listen to audiobooks and podcasts while you’re on the train or doing chores, here are some of the best podcasts you can listen to learn Czech.
-It would also be suitable for auditory learners and to give your eyes a break.
+Are you someone who loves to listen to audiobooks and podcasts while you’re on the train or doing chores?
+Here are some of the best Czech podcasts that auditory learners will love.

-slowczech – An extensive list of over 180 episodes on conversational Czech for learners of all levels.
-If you thought it could not get any better, slowczech’s podcasts are also accompanied by transcriptions on their blog.
+An extensive list of over 180 episodes on conversational Czech for learners of all levels.
+If you thought it could not get any better, Slowczech’s podcasts are also accompanied by transcriptions on their blog.
 This is helpful to improve your conversational Czech and practice for the future.

-One Minute Czech – Spend a few minutes of your day following these quick and easy lessons.
-The series contain a total of 10 episodes.
+Spend a few minutes of your day following these quick and easy lessons.
+The series contains a total of 10 episodes.
 The episodes are simple to follow through and use repetitive learning.
 So, here’s to small steps and giant leaps.

-Czech’s Podcast – Next, an essential seven episodes for beginner Czech learners.
-You will learn the pronunciation of basic Czech pronouns, phrases and vocabulary from an English speaking teacher.
+Next, an essential seven episodes for beginner Czech learners.
+You will learn the pronunciation of basic Czech pronouns, phrases, and vocabulary from an English-speaking teacher.

-Učíme se česky – This is a great Czech podcast for A1-B2 learners in Czech.
-Each episode is labelled and catered to each level.
+This is a great Czech podcast for A1-B2 learners in Czech.
+The episodes are labeled with the level it caters to.
 Each episode is around 10 minutes and a transcript is provided.

 Best books to learn Czech

-If you prefer a book in your hands, here are some of the best books to learn the Czech language:
+If you prefer a book in your hands, here are some of the best Czech learning books for beginners and beyond.

-Czech Phrasebook & Dictionary – Lonely Planet by Richard Nebesky – This is a small book that packs a punch.
+This is a small book that packs a punch.
 A practical and handy guide for you to carry along on your journeys.
-Additionally, you may easily refer to it for necessary phrases, vocabulary and information about the Czech Republic whenever you need to.
+You may easily refer to it for necessary phrases, vocabulary, and information about the Czech Republic whenever you need to.

 Best websites to find Czech tutors